 Councillor Joyce McCarty – Deputy Leader of the Council and Cabinet member for Resources

 Councillor Veronica Dunn – Cabinet member for Education and Skills

-Councillor Ged Bell –Cabinet member for Employment and Investment
+Councillor Ged Bell –Cabinet member for Employment and Culture

-Councillor Nick Kemp – Cabinet member for Environment and Climate Change
+Councillor Nick Kemp – Cabinet member for Environmental and Regulatory Services

 Councillor Karen Kilgour – Cabinet member for Health and Social Care